 What achievements do we foresee from the research in CINELDI?

-The grid customer being a producer, a consumer or prosumer, has gotten the value of their flexible resources realised.
+The grid customer being a producer, a consumer or prosumer, will become an active customer and realise the value of their flexible resources.